Jean Toomer: Career

 After leaving college, Toomer returned to Washington, DC.
 He published some short stories and continued writing during the volatile social period following World War I. He worked for some months in a shipyard in 1919, then escaped to middle-class life.
-Labor strikes and race riots victimizing Black people occurred in numerous major industrial cities during the summer of 1919, which became known as Red Summer as a result.
+Labor strikes and race riots victimizing black people occurred in numerous major industrial cities during the summer of 1919, which became known as Red Summer as a result.
 At the same time, it was a period of artistic ferment.

 Toomer devoted eight months to the study of Eastern philosophies and continued to be interested in this subject.
 Some of his early writing was political, and he published three essays from 1919 to 1920 in the prominent socialist paper New York Call.
 His work drew from the socialist and "New Negro" movements of New York.
 He also read new American writing, such as Waldo Frank's Our America (1919).
-In 1919, he adopted "Jean Toomer" as his literary name, and it was the way he was known for most of his adult life.
+In 1919, he adopted "Jean Toomer" as his literary name, and it was the way that he was known for most of his adult life.

 By his early adult years, Toomer resisted racial classifications, wanting to be identified only as an American.
-He gained experience in both white and "colored" societies, and resisted being classified as a Negro writer.
-He grudgingly allowed his publisher of Cane to use that term to increase sales, as there was considerable interest in new Negro writers.
+He gained experience in both white and "colored" societies, and resisted being classified as a "Negro" writer.
+He grudgingly allowed his publisher of Cane to use that term to increase sales, as there was considerable interest in new black writers.

-As Richard Eldridge has noted, Toomer "sought to transcend standard definitions of race.
+As Richard Eldridge noted, Toomer "sought to transcend standard definitions of race.
 I think he never claimed that he was a white man.
 He always claimed that he was a representative of a new, emergent race that was a combination of various races.
 He averred this virtually throughout his life."
 William Andrews has noted he "was one of the first writers to move beyond the idea that any black ancestry makes you black."